How to reach Col des Tentes in the Pyrenees: road conditions and tips

-Col des Tentes is a high mountain pass at an elevation of 2.208m (7,244ft) above the sea level, located in the Pyrenees, a range of mountains in southwest Europe that forms a natural border between France and Spain.
+Col des Tentes is a high mountain pass at an elevation of 2.208m (7,244ft) above the sea level, located in the department of Hautes-Pyrénées, in the region of Occitania, in France.

 Where is Col des Tentes?

 The road to the summit is fully paved and is named the D923 road.
 The quality of the road surface is poor.
 It was part of an old project to connect with Spain through the Port de Boucharo, but the Spanish section was never completed.
 To reach the summit, expect to ride through challenging sections of switchback turns (lacets).
 The summit offers breathtaking views of the central chain of the Pyrenees.

 How long is the road to Col des Tentes?